Instant Pot Hard Boiled Eggs

 Make ahead and storage

-My favorite way to meal prep at the beginning of the week is to make a bunch of hard boiled eggs all at once, to use throughout the week in salads, snacks, and sandwiches.
+My favorite way to meal-prep at the beginning of the week is to make a bunch of hard-boiled eggs all at once, which I then use throughout the week in salads, snacks, and sandwiches.

-Hard boiled eggs will stay fresh in the refrigerator, with the shell on, in a covered dish, for up to 5 days.
+Hard-boiled eggs can stay fresh for up to five days in the refrigerator, with the shell on, in a covered dish.
+Alternatively, with the shells removed, they can be put in an airtight container in the fridge for up to three days.

 They’re ready for you whenever you need them, and the Instant Pot does all of the work!